tsinghua-ideal/flare/Readme.md

 ###Write an app and run

 You can write you Spark App in `./app/src/main.rs`.
 But only supports `map` now.
-And the you need to revise the correspond part in enclave.
-Even you need to slightly reviseone place in `native_spark`.
-I mark `TODO` for it, and you can use `grep` to search.
+And the you need to revise the correspond part in enclave, I mark `TODO` for it.
+As for most of `TODO`s in `Submodule-of-SecureSpark`, they are marked by the authors of Vega to develop the native Spark.
+I just marked one `TODO` in `Submodule-of-SecureSpark/src/rdd/rdd.rs:line 201`, which may need revised in order to be consistent with the app.
+In the future, we expect that there is no need to for user to revise the submodule.